 Welcome to my website and welcome to my world of fiction writing.
 My work does not claim to be a child of Hemingway, King, Poe, or Tolkien.
 My words are not meant to be fashioned after Lovecraft, H.G.
 Wells, Jules Verne, J.K.
 Rowling, or The Death of Grass writer, John Christopher.
 Nor do I knowingly pen my stories with the hand of Bram Stoker, Mary Shelley, John Wyndham, or George Orwell.
 To share with you the good word that I am part and parcel of any of these great and talented writers would be but a fool's fantasy.
 Yet what I do share with you, is me, the writer, and my own world of fiction writing.
 My thoughts, emotions, opinions and ideas are laid bare under the Journal Posts' tab.
 From here I offer you an eagle's eye view into my world and into my four manuscripts in progress.
 For many months I've nurtured, molded and prepared these projects for publication.
 At times, it seems a deed fit only for a manical masochist.
 Yet with many more months of writing, deleting, pasting and decisions ahead, I still look forward to the challenge of the journey - a journey with its destination unknown.
 So let the art of the manuscript begin.

 This website tells the story about a writer and his stories; posts touch on story writing throughout our recorded history and reiterates the fact that nothing must deter a writer’s journey, least of all, themselves.

 Stories don’t grow on trees, they grow in the minds of writers.
 So as a determined novelist, I set out on this quest in search of that slippery and illusive identity called success, an identity that haunts us all – writer or not.

 Thanks for checking out my website.
 My name is Ronald N. Sullivan.
-Gee, who would have guessed?
+Who would have guessed?